Ryan-Raiz/avanti/src/read/2-Chapter/README.md

 Vlad left his unfinished glass of red wine in the kitchen, took his keys and the wallet and set off.

-Arthur some time thinking about the past day drinking some more beers just trying to `relax` in an old-fashioned way until he started to fall asleep.
+Arthur spent some time just sitting on the couch thinking about the past day drinking some beers and just trying to `relax` until he started to fall asleep.